VirtuContraFurore/xmega-programmer/README.md

 You need to overwrite the bootloader using an ISP (like a cheap usb-asp)

 ## Circuit
-Is the same shown in the first link, but you have to remove a led from arduino leonardo in order to free the usart clock, then solder to the pcb led track a wire.
+For wiring: follow the circuit described at https://www.avrfreaks.net/projects/atxmega-programmer-050, but you have to remove a led from arduino leonardo in order to free the usart clock, then solder to the pcb led track a wire.
 ATmega32U4 features a clocked usart on PD1 (RX), PD2 (TX) and PD5 (XCK); see atmel's datasheet for details.
 The target xmega mcu is connected to arduino's 3.3 voltage reg: be careful.

 ## Author